dgonz1024/medisignal/README.md

 - normalizes records into structured tables for querying and analytics
 - exposes the data through a FastAPI API and a browser-based research dashboard

-The current product direction is not "another trial browser."
-It is moving toward a tool that helps research teams, clinics, and health-tech companies explore patterns across trials, sponsors, phases, conditions, and early termination behavior.
+The current product direction is moving toward a tool that helps research teams, clinics, and health-tech companies explore patterns across trials, sponsors, phases, conditions, and early termination behavior.

 ## What The Program Does Right Now